tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 data into a unique index should lead to an error.
 The only way to throw an error in an LSM tree before a transaction is committed is to do a search before inserting the data.
-Such reads form a class of their own in the DBMS world and are called “hidden” or “parasitic” reads.
+Such reads form a class of their own in the DBMS world and are called "hidden" or "parasitic" reads.

 Another operation leading to hidden reads is updating a value in a field on which a secondary index is defined.
 Secondary keys are regular LSM trees that store differently ordered data.
-In most cases, in order not to have to store all of the data in all of the indexes, a value associated with a given key is kept in whole only in the primary index (any index that stores both a key and a value is called “covering” or “clustered”), whereas the secondary index only stores the fields on which a secondary index is defined, and the values of the fields that are part of the primary index.
+In most cases, in order not to have to store all of the data in all of the indexes, a value associated with a given key is kept in whole only in the primary index (any index that stores both a key and a value is called "covering" or "clustered"), whereas the secondary index only stores the fields on which a secondary index is defined, and the values of the fields that are part of the primary index.
 Thus, each time a change is made to a value in a field on which a secondary index is defined, it’s necessary to first remove the old key from the secondary index—and only then can the new key be inserted.
-At update time, the old value is unknown, and it is this value that needs to be read in from the primary key “under the hood”.
+At update time, the old value is unknown, and it is this value that needs to be read in from the primary key "under the hood".

 For example: